eReuse/devicehub-teal/README.md

   docker ps
 ```

-8. These are the details for use in this implementation:
+6. These are the details for use in this implementation:

-  *Devicehub with port 5000* (http://localhost:5000) is the identity provider of OIDC and have user *user5000@example.com*
+  Devicehub with url (http://localhost:5000) is the identity provider of OIDC and have user defined in **.env** file with SERVER_ID_EMAIL_DEMO var.

-  *Devicehub with port 5001* (http://localhost:5001) is the client identity of OIDC and have user *user5001@example.com*
+  Devicehub with url (http://localhost:5001) is the client identity of OIDC and have user defined in **.env** file with SERVER_ID_EMAIL_DEMO var.

   You can change these values in the *.env* file

-9. If you want to use Workbench for these DeviceHub instances you need to go to
+7. If you want to use Workbench for these DeviceHub instances you need to go to
 ```
   http://localhost:5001/workbench/
 ```